1.3 The FE Reference Handbook

 - The on-screen NCEES FE Reference Handbook is the only reference allowed during the exam — no personal notes, books, or printouts.

-- The Handbook is a searchable PDF; mastering keyword search beats memorizing page numbers.
+- It is delivered as a searchable on-screen document, so mastering keyword search beats memorizing page numbers.

-- It supplies formulas, tables, and constants but never tells you which model to apply — that recognition is on you.
+- It supplies formulas, tables, and constants but never tells you which model to apply — that recognition is the skill the exam tests.

-- Download the free, current edition from NCEES and study using the exact version listed for your exam.
+- Download the free current edition from NCEES and study from the exact version listed for your exam.

 The only reference you get

-The FE exam is closed book with one exception: the electronic NCEES FE Reference Handbook supplied on screen inside the exam interface.
+The FE exam is closed book with an electronic reference: the NCEES FE Reference Handbook supplied on screen inside the exam interface.
 You may not bring personal notes, textbooks, printed formula sheets, or copied Handbook pages.
 Everything you are allowed to look up lives in that single document, so your edge comes from knowing it cold before exam day.
+The Handbook is discipline-spanning — it contains material for all FE disciplines, so the electrical and computer sections sit alongside chemistry, statics, and thermodynamics you will rarely touch.
+Knowing where your sections start saves real time.

 Critically, the Handbook is a data source, not a tutor.
-It lists the formula for a transfer function, the relationship for three-phase power, and the constants for free space — but it will not tell you that a problem is asking for a Thevenin equivalent versus a superposition sum, or that an AC steady-state question wants phasor math.
+It lists the formula for a transfer function, the relationship for three-phase power, and the permittivity of free space — but it will not tell you that a problem is asking for a Thevenin equivalent versus a superposition sum, or that an AC steady-state question wants phasor math.
 That model-selection judgment is exactly what the exam tests, and the Handbook cannot do it for you.
+The exam is, in large part, a test of recognition plus retrieval: see the situation, recall the right model, find the formula fast, apply it correctly.

-Search the PDF — do not memorize pages
+Search the document — do not memorize pages

-The on-screen Handbook is a searchable PDF with a find function.
+The on-screen Handbook has a find/search function.
 Because NCEES periodically reorders sections between editions, memorizing page numbers is fragile.
 Instead, drill the keyword that takes you straight to each formula.
-Practice with the same search-first habit you will use on test day.
+Practice with the same search-first habit you will use on test day, using the free PDF at your desk so your reflexes transfer.

 | If the problem involves... | Search the Handbook for... |